Rockefeller Center: World War II era

 Even before the U.S. officially entered World War II in 1941, Rockefeller Center was affected by the war.
-The Dutch government had been slated to take up one-fifth of the space at 10 Rockefeller Plaza, but could not do so because of World War II.
+The Dutch government had been slated to take up one-fifth of the space at 10 Rockefeller Plaza, but could not do so because of the war.
 Seven of the complex's eight travel agencies had to move elsewhere because of the war, and William Rhodes Davis, a tenant who shipped oil to Nazi Germany and fascist Italy, was denied a lease renewal in 1941.
 After the attack on Pearl Harbor on December 7, 1941, Rockefeller Center Inc. terminated all lease agreements with German, Italian, and Japanese tenants because their respective countries comprised the Axis powers, whom the United States were fighting against.
 Art on Palazzo d'Italia was taken down because they were seen as being fascist, and the Rainbow Room was closed to the public from 1943 to 1950.
 Instructions for blackouts and sandbags for extinguishing fires were placed throughout the complex.
 During the war, the RCA Building's Room 3603 became the primary location of the U.S. operations of British Intelligence's British Security Co-ordination, organized by William Stephenson.
 It also served as the office of Allen Dulles, who would later head the Central Intelligence Agency.